Fast and Accurate Emulation of Complex Dynamic Simulators: Numerical Studies

 where $r_G>0$ represents the intrinsic growth rate of the prey in the absence of predators, $K$ is the prey carrying capacity, $r_I>0$ is the predation rate coefficient, $k_{AE}>0$ is the assimilation efficiency of the predator, and $r_M>0$ denotes the natural mortality rate of the predator in the absence of prey.
 For this study, we consider a simulation over $t \in [0,30]$, with prespecified parameter values $r_G = 1.5$, $K = 10$, $r_I = 1.5$, $k_{AE} = 1$, and $r_M = 2$.
 Initial samples are drawn from $[0,5]^2$.
 The objective is to predict the system's dynamics given the initial state $\mathbf{x}(t_0) = (P(t_0)=1, C(t_0)=2)$.

-Figure \ref{fig:C-P boxplot} presents the emulation results over 100 repetitions for RMSE and CRPS, while Figure \ref{fig:C-P prediction} illustrates the predicted trajectories for state variables, $P$ and $C$, respectively.
-As expected, both algorithms produce nearly identical predictions, with a maximum difference of only 0.000024.
-While both methods achieve high predictive accuracy, their computational costs differ considerably.
-On average, the exact algorithm requires only 0.40603 seconds per repetition, whereas the MC approach takes 90.13912 seconds.
+Figure \ref{fig:C-P boxplot} presents the emulation results over 100 repetitions for RMSE and MAE.
+As expected, the MC approach produces suboptimal performance, although larger sample sizes yield results closer to those of the exact method.
+Compared with the exact method, the MC approach with 10 samples yields RMSE and MAE values that are 6–8\% larger, with 100 samples yields values that are 4–6\% larger, and with 1000 samples yields values that are less than 1\% larger.
+Moreover, their computational costs differ considerably.
+On average, the exact algorithm requires only 0.45031 seconds per repetition, whereas the MC approach takes 0.48785 seconds with 10 samples, 1.70622 seconds with 100 samples, and 101.37841 seconds with 1000 samples.
 This comparison highlights the advantage of the proposed framework in significantly reducing computational cost while maintaining accuracy in dynamic system emulation.
-Moreover, the computational gap would increase further if the MC approach employed a larger number of samples, or if the simulation involved many time steps or a longer time horizon.
+As a result, the computational gap would increase further if the MC approach employed a larger number of samples, or if the simulation involved many time steps or a longer time horizon.

-Figure \ref{fig:C-P comptime} illustrates the computation time for emulation as the number of samples varies from 5 to 50 per repetition.
-With a precomputed $\mathbf{K}^{-1}$, the computational complexity of computing the predictive mean and variance at a single input location using MC-based emulation is $\mathcal{O}(n^2n_{MC})$.
-On the other hand, under the same conditions, the exact algorithm requires only $\mathcal{O}(n^2d)$ complexity.
-Since $n_{MC}$ is typically in the range of several thousand or more, the proposed algorithm offers substantial computational savings.

-Figure \ref{fig:C-P boxplot forcing} demonstrates the results for the case in which $C(t)$ is treated as a forcing input.
-As anticipated, the emulation performance improves due to the availability of a known input, and the computation time is halved with 0.20403 seconds per repetition for the exact algorithm and 48.03827 seconds for the MC-based algorithm.
-These results confirm that the exact method remains computationally efficient in the presence of a forcing input.
+Figure \ref{fig:C-P changepoint} illustrates the predicted trajectories for state variables, $P$ and $C$, along with the change point of predictive uncertainty.
+Because the one-step-ahead approach is effective enough for emulating the Lotka-Volterra model, both methods accurately predict the simulator outputs with very small uncertainties of approximately $10^{-4}$ for the exact method and $10^{-2}$ for MC method.
+The Exact method does not detect any change points within the given time steps, whereas the MC method detects changes in uncertainties at $t=5.53$ for $P$ and $t=3.33$ for $C$.